GSA/ficam-pacs/pages/contribute.md

 There are folders containing the content and diagrams.

 *  _pages_: includes the pages for Introduction, Background, Conceptual, Goals & Objectives, Applications, and Standards & Policies
-* _usecases_: includes the pages for each of the Use Cases
-* _services_: includes the pages for each of the Services Framework
 * _img_: includes all diagrams and images and are available for download and reuse anywhere

 We encourage you to read our [LICENSE]({{ site.repo_url }}/blob/{{ site.branch }}/LICENSE.md){:target="_blank"} and our [README]({{ site.repo_url }}/blob/{{ site.branch }}/README.md){:target="_blank"}, which exist within this repository.